jadecobra/python_tdd_exercises/source/data_structures/data_structures.rst

 data structures
 #################################################################################

-The following tests cover a few data structures I think are important to know in python
+The following tests cover a few data structures in python

 .. toctree::
   :titlesonly: